 Test a new website on different devices and browsers

-Check functionality and usability
+Check Functionality and Usability

 Check content, links, and images for accuracy